You are here

 Prepared by ACP’s Division of Governmental Affairs and Public Policy

 April 20, 2021

 Call to Action

-ACP requests your chapter’s immediate help in advancing legislation in your states that would keep guns away from persons most at risk of harming themselves and others: extreme risk protection laws, child access prevention laws, and laws to close loopholes in the background check system that allow many domestic violence offenders to obtain and possess firearms.
-These laws, all of which are consistent with ACP policy, are explained in more detail below.
+ACP requests your chapter’s immediate help in advancing legislation in your states that would keep guns away from persons most at risk of harming themselves and others: extreme risk protection orders, child access prevention initiatives, and reforms to close loopholes in the background check system that allow many domestic violence offenders to obtain and possess firearms.
+These policies, all of which are consistent with ACP policy, are explained in more detail below.

 With most state legislatures currently in session (and many will be in session only a few more weeks before adjourning for the year), the time to act is now.

 (We acknowledge that the political climate in some states may not be favorable to advancing the policies recommended by ACP at this time, while in other states, the environment may be the most favorable in years.
 ACP leaves it to the discretion of each chapter to decide the extent to which it is able and timely to implement this action plan, although we encourage all to consider participating).

 This tool kit provides practical resources that can be readily used by your chapter to take action, customized to the unique circumstances of your state.

 Firearms-related injuries and deaths are a significant public health threat, with 39,707 fatalities in 2019, according to the Centers for Disease Control and Prevention in the U.S. (suicides, homicides and other intentional shootings, and negligent/accidental shootings combined) – an average of 109 per day.
 The CDC publishes data with a one-year delay, but data collected from other groups and media reports suggests that the death rate from firearms in 2020 may have increased beyond 2019 levels.